+If any students require inhaler throughout the day, we asked that the parent completes a "Care plan for children with special needs form" prior to school starting.
 Immediate access to reliever inhalers is vital.
 Children are encouraged to carry their reliever inhaler as soon as the parent, doctor or nurse, and class teacher agree they are mature enough.
 Parents are asked to ensure that the school is provided with a labeled spare reliever inhaler.
 All inhalers must be labeled with the appropriate medical information described above.
-Students are encouraged and will be allowed to carry their reliever inhaler in a "fanny" pack for quick access.
+Older Students are encouraged and will be allowed to carry their reliever inhaler in a "fanny" pack for quick access.
+If the student is too young to carry, their inhaler will then be kept in the locked cabinet with the other medicines.